Biings/biings-ds/docs/color.md

 <h6 class="is-uppercase has-text-grey has-text-weight-medium">Foundation</h6><h1 class="title is-0 is-family-secondary is-size-1-mobile">Colors</h1>
 <hr class="is-visible is-size-3">
 <p class="subtitle is-4 is-size-5-mobile is-family-secondary"><strong>Color</strong> brings a design to life.
-It is used to express emotion and tone, as well as place emphasis and create associations.
-Color should always be used in meaningful ways in order to create patterns and visual cues.</p>
+It is used to express emotion and tone, as well as place emphasis and create associations. <em>Color should only be used to attract attention.</em></p>
 <hr class="is-visible is-size-3">
 <br>
 <h2 class="title is-3"><strong>Brand</strong></h2>